-Dear Mr. Bush:
+Dear Mr. Calley:

 On April 27, 2018, the Federal Election Commission ("Commission") notified you of a complaint alleging violations of certain sections of the Federal Election Campaign Act of 1971, as amended (the "Act").
-On July 19, 2018, based upon the information contained in the complaint and information provided by respondents, the Commission decided to find no reason to believe the allegations that Brain Calley for Governor and you in your official capacity as treasurer, violated provisions of the Act.
+On July 19, 2018, based upon the information contained in the complaint and information provided by respondents, the Commission decided to find no reason to believe the allegations that you violated provisions of the Act.
 The Commission then closed its file in this matter.
 A copy of the Factual and Legal Analysis, which more fully explains the basis for the Commission's decision, is enclosed.